-- lungs, causing breathing difficulties and interruption in breathing
+- lungs, causing difficulty breathing and interruption in breathing

 - liver, causing jaundice

-- central nervous system, causing seizures, shock, and hypothermia
+- central nervous system (CNS), causing seizures, shock, and hypothermia

-Doctors will take samples of the blisters and spinal cord fluid to determine if herpes is the cause of illness.
-Further diagnostic testing includes magnetic resonance imaging (MRI) scans of the baby’s head to check for brain swelling.
+Your doctor will take samples of the blisters (if they are present) and spinal cord fluid to determine if herpes is the cause of illness.
+A blood or urine test may also be used.
+Further diagnostic testing might include MRI scans of the baby’s head to check for brain swelling.